6 Best Tango Posture Points:

 Now that you are standing we can look at the rest of the posture.
 When you look in a mirror your hips should have a downward angle to them.
 As you can see from my belt, my hips are tilted.
 When people feel this tilt they often feel that they have some low back pressure.
 This can be attributed to one

-To the left you are seeing a Korean girl from Instagram.
-Please forgive the obscenities on her shirt, she knows not what she wears (probably).
-It has to be the stupidest shirt I’ve ever seen.?
+In this video is a girl from Instagram.
 What I appreciate about this video is that she starts with tucked hips and all of her weight on her hips.
-She then pulls her hips?back into the position they should be in and she lifts her weight off of her hips.
+She then pulls her hips back into the position they should be in and she lifts her weight off of her hips.
 The result is one of inner core strength.

 Moving up the body we need to draw some attention to our ribs.
 When we think about having good tango posture many of us imagine our mothers telling us to “sit up straight.”
 Often times we would sit up tall and pop our ribs out in front of us.
-This is not, of course, what we want to do.
-When you stick your ribs out you are putting a lot of curve into T6.
-We want our spine to be much more straight than that.
-The way to find your ribs in the correction position is to think about knitting your ribs.
+This is not what we want to do.
+When you stick your ribs out you are putting a lot of curve into your thoracic spine which then creates a hyperlordotic curve in the lumbar region.
+We want our spine to be more straight than that.
+The way to find your ribs in the correct position is to think about knitting your ribs.
 You want to feel that your ribs are in the same alignment as your stomach and not pushing out away from your stomach.
-At the same time be careful not to curve your chest in.
+At the same time, be careful not to curve your chest in.

 Our shoulders are a contentious topic for many.
 Most every leader will roll their right shoulder forward in order to reach around the follower more.
 Followers tend not to like this but say nothing because most teachers teach that the leader is supposed to reach to the other side of the follower.